jamesla/carverlinux/README.md

 Emacs project browser space - p -t
 Emacs open file as horizontal split highlight file and - Emacs open file as veritical split highlight file and |

+Application launcher alt+p
+Change workspace alt + 1,2,3,4 etc
+Move application to new workspace: alt + shift + number of workspace you want to move it to